rvskishanshiva/Delta-demo/README.md

 # Delta-demo
-This is demo class for html and css
+This is demo class for html and css.